leezx/GBSI/README.md

 1. No need to choose a K;
 2. More intuitive and easy for downstream analysis;
 3. Avoid the effect of condounder for clustering;
+4. Intermediate subgroup;
-4. Identify rare subgroup;
+5. Identify rare subgroup;
+6. find negative marker;
-5. Pseudotime analysis?
+7. Pseudotime analysis?

 # methods comparison